-Darrel Varga is an associate professor of Historical and Critical Studies at NSCAD University.
+Darrel Varga is a Professor of Historical and Critical Studies at NSCAD University.
 He holds a PhD Social and Political Thought from York University, an MFA Film Production, York University and a BA Film Studies and Theatre, University of Manitoba.

 Current activity is in the areas of documentary filmmaking practice and scholarship.
 The feature documentary Bread in the Bones (released in 2020) was awarded best feature documentary at the Atlantic Film Festival and Best Director at Ambrosia Film Food and Drink Festival in Moscow.
 The film is screening at numerous in-person and on-line venues. www.breadinthebones.com

 Current scholarship is on the policies and practices of documentary filmmaking in Canada.
 Other scholarship has been in the areas of national cinema, experimental film practices, American and European cinema and the relationship between social-economic class and media culture.

 Shooting from the East: Filmmaking on the Canadian Atlantic.
 McGill-Queen’s University Press

 Rain/Drizzle/Fog: Film and Television in Atlantic Canada (editor).
 University of Calgary Press

 Working on Screen: Representations of the Working Class in Canadian Cinema (co-editor), University of Toronto Press. https://utorontopress.com/ca/working-on-screen-3